Testing Local Honey for Lead, Mercury, Cadmium, and Arsenic

 The full original lab report for this honey sample is below, at the very bottom of this article.

-Some additional reading/ viewing:
+Some additional reading and viewing:

-1. For more lab reports for sweetener products that we have tested to date (maple syrup, molasses, cane sugar, coconut sugar, and xylitol), click here.
+1. For more lab reports for sweetener products we have tested to date (maple syrup, molasses, cane sugar, coconut sugar, and xylitol), click here.

 2. Watch our documentary on YouTube here, or commercial-free on Vimeo here.